Daniel J. Evans: Washington state representative

-Governor of Washington (1965–1977)
+Governorship (1965–1977)

 Evans announced his campaign for governor in December 1963.
-He was elected in 1964, defeating incumbent Democratic governor Albert Rosellini, and served until 1977, one of three to be elected to three terms, after Arthur B. Langlie and later Jay Inslee, in Washington state history.
-A 1981 University of Michigan study named him one of the ten outstanding American governors of the 20th century.
+He was elected in 1964, defeating incumbent Democratic governor Albert Rosellini, and served until 1977, one of three to be elected to three terms in Washington state history, after Arthur B. Langlie and later Jay Inslee.
+A 1981 University of Michigan study named him as one of 10 outstanding American governors of the 20th century.
 He declined to run for a fourth term in 1976.
-Jay Inslee joined both Langlie and Evans, becoming the third Washington governor to serve three terms with his re-election victory in 2020.

-Serial killer Ted Bundy served as one of hundreds of campaign volunteers for Evans.
+Inslee joined both Langlie and Evans, becoming the third Washington governor to serve three terms with his re-election victory in 2020.
+Serial killer Ted Bundy was one of hundreds of campaign volunteers for Evans.
 Despite rumors, Evans never met Bundy.
 During the 1972 campaign, Bundy followed Evans's Democratic opponent around the state, tape recording his speeches, and reporting back to a campaign aide.
-A minor scandal later followed when the Democrats found out about Bundy, who had been posing as a college student.
+A minor scandal later followed when the Democrats found out about Bundy, who had been posing as a college student and sneaking around wearing wigs, disguises, and a fake mustache as a campaign volunteer trying to gain information to help Evans' campaign.

-From 1977 to 1983, Evans served as the second president of Evergreen State College in Olympia, Washington, which Evans had created in 1967 by signing a legislative act authorizing the formation of the college.
-The largest building on the Evergreen campus is named the Daniel J. Evans Library, in his honor.

-Evans was named as a potential running mate for Richard Nixon in 1968, but he declined to be considered.
+From 1977 to 1983, Evans was the second president of Evergreen State College in Olympia, which he had created in 1967 by signing a legislative act authorizing the formation of the college.
+The largest building on the Evergreen campus is named after him, the Daniel J. Evans Library.
+He was suggested as a potential running mate for Richard Nixon in 1968, but he declined to be considered.
 Gerald Ford considered nominating him for the vice presidency in 1974, after he succeeded Nixon mid-term, and as a possible running mate for the 1976 election.

 United States Senate (1983–1989)

 In 1983, Governor of Washington John Spellman appointed Evans to the United States Senate, to fill a seat left vacant by the death of long-time U.S. Senate member Henry M. Jackson.
-Evans won a special election later that year against United States House of Representatives member Mike Lowry, and filled the remainder of Jackson's unexpired term, retiring from politics after the 1988 elections.
-He was unhappy during his tenure in the Senate, writing in a 1988 column in The New York Times Magazine that "debate has come to consist of set speeches read before a largely empty chamber" and adding that he felt demoralized by "bickering and protracted paralysis".
+Evans won a special election later in 1983 against United States House of Representatives member Mike Lowry and filled the remainder of Jackson's unexpired term, retiring from politics after the 1988 elections.
+He was unhappy during his tenure in the Senate, writing in an April 1988 column in The New York Times Magazine, "debate has come to consist of set speeches read before a largely empty chamber" and adding that he felt demoralized by "bickering and protracted paralysis".

-Evans voted in favor of the Passage of Martin Luther King Jr. Day establishing Martin Luther King Jr. Day as a federal holiday, and the Civil Rights Restoration Act of 1987 (as well as to override President of the United States Ronald Reagan's veto).
-Evans voted in favor of the Robert Bork Supreme Court nomination to the Supreme Court of the United States, which failed when the U.S. Senate rejected Robert Bork's nomination.
+Evans voted in favor of the passage of Martin Luther King Jr. Day establishing Martin Luther King Jr. Day as a federal holiday and the Civil Rights Restoration Act of 1987 in addition to voting to override president Ronald Reagan's veto.
+Evans voted in favor of Robert Bork's Supreme Court nomination to the Supreme Court of the United States, which failed when the U.S. Senate rejected Bork's nomination.